Cinematographer Craig Kief’s impressive body of work spans numerous genres and styles, making him a perfect fit for a diverse set of directors.

 Earlier, Kief shot the sophomore mockumentary film Tour De Pharmacy, rejoining the team behind 7 Days In Hell, both of which were for HBO.
 The film stars Andy Samberg and follows the 1983 Tour de France – told through mixed media archival footage Kief shot with vintage cameras.
 Simulating the television coverage of the Tour’s mountainous ride required a variety of specialty rigs, camera cars, and drone work.

-He has also shot dozens of music videos, including Lovett's 'Eye of the Storm', which earned Craig a nomination for best cinematography at Camerimage, and an article in American Cinematographer.
-Other projects have been covered in ICG, IndieWire, Post Magazine, and Cinefex.
+In between long form projects, Kief shoots commercials for clients such as Apple, Under Armour, Disney, AT&T, Google, and many others.
+He has also lensed dozens of music videos, including Lovett's 'Eye of the Storm', which earned Kief a nomination for best cinematography at Camerimage.
+His work has been covered in American Cinematographer, ICG, IndieWire, Post Magazine, and Cinefex.

 Prior to working as a cinematographer, Kief spent several years working as a gaffer, and he graduated from the Florida State University Film School – where he received the ASC Gregg Toland Heritage Award Honorable Mention for one of his films.